lpacher/lae/fpga/practicum/1_arty/README.md

 <br />

+If cable drivers are properly installed the _Hardware Manager_ automatically recognizes the Artix-7 A35T on the board as `xc7a35t_0`.
-Observe the sequence of Tcl commands traced for you in the Tcl console:
+Observe the sequence of Tcl commands traced for you in the **Tcl Console** tab:

 ```
+open_hw_manager
 connect_hw_server -allow_non_jtag
 open_hw_target
 current_hw_device [get_hw_devices xc7a35t_0]